 The Scottish Government guidance

-Scottish Schools return earlier than England from 11 August.
-The Scottish Government has issued some guidance on boarding schools.
+Scottish Schools returned earlier than England on 11 August.
+The Scottish Government issued guidance on a return to school, including a section on boarding.

 Staff expertise and knowledge of the workplace